os-cau/cau-repl/README.md

     # you may now login with the MyCoRe administrator password
     ssh "ssh://administrator@localhost:8512"

+By default, cau-repl will store its state in the `cau-repl` subdirectory, which it will create in your MyCoRe installation's root.

 #### Things to try

 Your commands run directly in MyCoRe's JVM.
 Try pinging a Solr core: